-I (of course) jumped at the chance to get involved in such an exciting project and get my hands stuck into developing this revolutionary colouring system from the ground up.
-Working together with the team in L.A. (via Skype) we developed different techniques and variations to get the best 3-D effect from every page.
+I jumped at the chance to get involved in such an exciting project and get my hands stuck into developing this revolutionary colouring system from the ground up.
+Working together with the team in Los Angeles (via Skype) we developed different techniques and variations to get the best 3-D effect from every page.

-My role was to design and develop a 32 page colouring book using illustrations (By Roberto Casale) featured in the children's book 'Din-o-mite in Aaron's Closet', create a brand identity, logo (in keeping with the storybook logo), front & back cover, 3-D glasses and pen insert to explain how each ink colour works.
+My role was to design and develop a 32 page colouring book using illustrations (By Roberto Casale) featured in the children's book 'Din-o-mite in Aaron's Closet', develop their brand identity & logo (in keeping with their storybook logo), front & back covers, 3-D glasses and pen insert to explain how each ink colour works.

-This book is currently only available to buy in the US and online at the Chuck Jones Center for Creativity, in Los Angeles.
+This book is currently only available to buy in the United States and online at the Chuck Jones Center for Creativity, in Los Angeles.

-Ratchet Clothing is an urban streetwear clothing brand (for 12 - 17-year-olds), who have thousands of online followers in the UK and the USA.
+Ratchet Clothing is an urban street wear clothing brand (for 12 - 17-year-olds), which have over 350,000 followers online in the UK and the USA.

 Photography, Web Design & Development and Marketing